olton/panda/readme.md

 </div>

-Panda (early Pandora) — the set of templates built with Metro UI.
+Panda — the set of templates built with Metro UI.
 It's a good start for building a site in the style of Metro UI.